MedTechChain/backend/CONTRIBUTING.md

 ### Fabric Gateway

 In order to run the Fabric Gateway, you need to have [chaincode](https://github.com/MedTechChain/chaincode) and [dev-tools](https://github.com/MedTechChain/dev-tools) repositories cloned in the parent directory of this repository (i.e. you will have `chaincode`, `dev-tools` and `backend` in one directory).
-To run the infrastructure, run `./infra-up.sh`.
+To run the infrastructure, run `./infra-up.sh` and then `./cc-deploy.sh`.

 ## Testing